jrmhaig/Bakery/README.md

 ## To do list

-* Needs to be run with sudo.
-Can this be avoided?
+* Can it be run without sudo?
+Is this necessary?
-* No 'exit' button.
+* Add an 'exit' button.
-* Does not start on boot.
+* Start on boot.
 * It would be useful to mount and configure the image after installing.
-* It doesn't deal well with no image being selected.
 * Any files in /home/pi/images will be listed but only .img.gz files will work.
   It may be helpful to structure this in such a way that there can be other files, such as README files.